 All three band members call the Upper Valley of Vermont their home.
 Bassist and trumpet player, Mike Conerty, is a native of Long Island, New York.
 His urban sophistication brings energy and excitement to the group.
-Drummer, Chad Brunet, is a native of New Orleans, Louisiana.
-His deep musical wisdom and soulful expression bring power to the stage.
+Drummer, Justin "Spanky" Roman is from the Bronx of New York City.
+His musical sensibility creates a deep well of soulful expression.
 Front man, Patrick Ross, plays fiddle, guitars, mandolin, banjo, cello and is the lead vocalist.
 His Vermont roots run deep in folk traditions.
 "My mother is Quebecois, my father is Acadian and I'm a fifth generation fiddle player." proclaims Ross.
+"I have finally matured into being a song writer." .
 Collectively, The Crew blends harmony vocals in a way that supports the story of each song.

 Bring a friend or two, come watch and listen to how these Vermont musicians have been spending their pandemic time honing their craft, and let your soul take in some live music again.